WasmEdge/docs/docs/develop/rust/http_service/server.md

 WasmEdge
 ```

-In your Rust application, import the WasmEdge adapted hyper crate, which uses a special version of single threaded Tokio that is adapted for WebAssembly.
-Just add the following line to your Cargo.toml.
+In your Rust application, import the WasmEdge adapted `hyper_wasi` crate, which uses a special version of single threaded Tokio that is adapted for WebAssembly.
+Just add the following lines to your `Cargo.toml`.

 ```toml
 [dependencies]